 The Nightcliff Markets

 The Nightcliff Markets are one of the attractive Sunday Markets in Darwin.
-They are open from 8cam to 2 pm every Sunday.
-You can start your day browsing through the stalls that boast unique sculptures, clothing, and exotic crafts.
+They are open from 8 am to 2 pm every Sunday.
+You can start your day by browsing through the stalls that boast unique sculptures, clothing, and exotic crafts.
 There is plenty of space for you to rest and relax while taking in the music by local artists.
-There are many other curious things that you can buy and attractions that you can try.
+There are many other curious things you can buy and attractions you can try.

 The Palmerston Markets

-Darwin’s night markets are open on Friday evening in Goyder Square, which is a hub of activities and varied entertainment.
+Darwin’s night markets are open Friday evenings in Goyder Square, a hub of activities and varied entertainment.
 There are dancers, bands playing different music genres, and clowns, so you surely won’t be short of things to do at night in Darwin.
-You can see Rainbow Lorikeets fly overhead as you browse through the many stalls that Palmerston has to offer.
+You can see Rainbow Lorikeets fly overhead as you browse through the many stalls Palmerston offers.

-If you are looking for something jam-packed and fun to do with your day, then taking a day trip to one of these Northern Territory national parks is another great thing to do in Darwin in winter and summer alike.
+If you are looking for something jam-packed and fun to do with your day, then taking a day trip to one of these Northern Territory national parks is another great thing to do in Darwin in winter and summer.

 A day trip to the Litchfield National Park

-Start your day trip to Litchfield National Park early because there is just so much to explore.
-Luckily for you, it is only one hour away from Darwin city.
+Start your day trip to Litchfield National Park early because there is so much to explore.
+Luckily for you, it is only one hour away from Darwin City.

 Everything in the park is within a short distance, so you won’t have to spend too much time driving around.
-Close to the park’s entrance are the cathedral termite mounds which can reach up to a height of five meters.
-Florence Falls, Wangi Falls, and Tolmer Falls are some of the other beautiful natural landmarks.
-You can take time to enjoy their lovely picnic areas, beautiful scenery, and lush greenery.
+Close to the park’s entrance is the cathedral termite mounds, which can reach a height of five meters.
+Florence Falls, Wangi Falls, and Tolmer Falls are other beautiful natural landmarks.
+Enjoy their lovely picnic areas, beautiful scenery, and lush greenery.

 Visit the Nitmiluk National Park

-This national park is the home to ancient Aboriginal rock art, the Katherine Gorge, and many massive gorges carved out of sandstone.
-You can spend your time here by taking a boat cruise or a helicopter ride to see the magnificent Katherine Gorge.
+This national park is home to ancient Aboriginal rock art, the Katherine Gorge, and many massive gorges carved out of sandstone.
+You can spend your time here on a boat cruise or a helicopter ride to see the magnificent Katherine Gorge.
 There are also many walking tracks that you can use to explore the flood plains, waterfalls, rock art, and native wildlife of the area.
 These trails are only accessible during the dry season, though.
-Some of these national parks are excellent and fun day-trips from Darwin.
+Some of these national parks are excellent and fun day trips from Darwin.

-While visiting Darwin, you can choose from a wide variety of excellent and affordable accommodations to make your trip comfortable.
+While visiting Darwin, you can choose from various excellent and affordable accommodations to make your trip comfortable.
 You can stay in a family-run guest house.
-Booking a guest-house will give you the feeling of being at home, along with home-cooked meals, spacious rooms, and possibly useful information and advice from the owners.
+Booking a guest house will give you the feeling of being at home, along with home-cooked meals, spacious rooms, and possibly helpful information and advice from the owners.

 Search among all value accommodation options in Darwin